 I’m not using this up & up acne spot treatment much while I have something from my doctor but I always have a spot treatment on hand.

 Micellar Cleansing Water (on a cotton pad) and the Micellar Make-up Remover Wipes are great for removing stubborn makeup around the eyes and hairline.
 They’re also great for refreshing my face.
 I keep the water at home but can throw the wipes in my bag or my car.
 There are many micellar waters available but this one by Garnier is mattifying for oily (even sensitive!) skin.
 I’ve repurchased these Simple wipes many times.

 *Everyone’s skin is different and these products and what my doctor recommended may not work for you.
-Although I’m a licensed cosmetologist trained in skin care, I’m not a medical professional.
-This post is not sponsored and product was purchased on my own.
+Although I’m a licensed cosmetologist trained in skincare, I’m not a medical professional.
+This post is not sponsored and the product was purchased on my own.